kweingart08/ticket-taker/README.md

   * The data would have a better way of being created.
 Right now a faker gem is used to seed the data and some of the times don't make sense when seeded (morning is anytime in the morning etc.).

   * Unique values.
 Right now you could add multiple movies with the same name or multiple screens with the same room_number.

+  * Deleting a screen or movie DOES NOT delete the showtime right now.
+I didn't think it would be likely to just delete a screen or movie that had active showtimes, but if that could happen, this would need updated.

 ## Ruby Version and Details for Setup